yotakeys/To-Do-List-Python-With-Database-/README.md

 !Dont forget to install rich (for designing interface) Iam using auto-py-to-exe for converting python project to .exe, you can install it too.
+Btw I am using Canva for designing the icon (Just a checklist pic :v)

 This is some pic of To-Do-List: